ChuanqiXu9/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 How to produce a BMI
 ~~~~~~~~~~~~~~~~~~~~

-It is possible to generate a BMI for an importable module unit by specifying the ``--precompile`` option.
+It is possible to generate a BMI explicitly for an importable
+module unit by specifying the ``--precompile`` option.

+Also if when we compile an importable module unit to an object file,
+the compiler will generate the corresponding BMI implicitly.

+The destination for the implicitly generated BMI will be:

+* (1) If the name of the BMI is specified by `-fmodule-bmi-output={BMI-destination-path}` flag,
+  `{BMI-destination-path}` will be the destination for the implicitly generated BMI.
+* (2) If the name of the BMI is not specified, the file name of the BMI will be
+  the same with the name with source file except with the different suffix `.pcm`.
+  For example, if the source file is `M.cppm`, then the name of the implicitly
+  generated BMI in this manner will be `M.pcm`.
+And the BMI will live in the module cache.
+  See :ref:`Module Cache Path<Module Cache Path>` for the rules about the module cache.

 File name requirement
 ~~~~~~~~~~~~~~~~~~~~~